OSGConnect/connectbook/examples/manage-python-packages.md

 		$ ls -lh python-packages.tar.gz

 	If it is larger than 100MB, it should be moved to your `/public` directory and copied to jobs via a stash link.
-If it is smaller than
+If it is smaller than 100MB, it can remain in your `/home` directory.

 # Submit Python Jobs